NC State football commitments in action — Week 12

 Nov.
 7 — Flagler 62, DeLand (Fla.)
 High 57

-Last Game: Cronk had 14 tackles, five tackles for loss and two sacks in a wild 62-57 win over DeLand (Fla.)
-High.
+Last Game: Cronk storybook senior year came to an end with a playoff loss against Port Orange (Fla.)
+Spruce Creek, 36-35.
+Cronk had eight tackles, two tackles for loss and one sack in the loss.

-Season Stats: Cronk has 112 tackles (80 solo), 55 tackles for loss, 26 sacks, two caused fumbles and two fumble recoveries, including a touchdown this season, plus a pass defended.
-He also has two carries for 24 yards.
+Season Stats: Cronk has 120 tackles (87 solo), 57 tackles for loss, 27 sacks, two caused fumbles and two fumble recoveries, including a touchdown this season, plus a pass defended.
+He also had two carries for 24 yards.

 Benjamin School: